Meggison/MyanmarChapter_MicroGridOptimization/README.md

 An advanced machine learning and optimization framework for sustainable rural electrification in Myanmar, combining renewable energy forecasting, demand modeling, and multi-objective capacity optimization.

+Link to the main repository on DagsHub [here](https://dagshub.com/Omdena/MyanmarChapter_MicroGridOptimization)

 ## Project Overview

 This project develops an intelligent microgrid optimization system specifically designed for Myanmar's rural electrification challenges.
 By leveraging AI-driven forecasting models and sophisticated optimization algorithms, the system determines optimal configurations for solar PV, battery storage, and diesel generators to provide reliable and cost-effective electricity access.